MARGI3/CoordinateLayoutScroll/README.md

 # CoordinateLayoutScroll

-This is a simple demo for
+This is a simple demo for stackoverflow question

 * Scroll Behavior Demo